Snooper Troops

 Snooper Troops is a series of two 1982 adventure/educational video games developed by Spinnaker Software and published by Computer Learning Connection.
-They were released for the Apple II, Atari 8-bit, Commodore 64 and DOS.
+They were released for the Apple II, Atari 8-bit computers, Commodore 64, and MS-DOS.
 The first case was entitled Snooper Troops: Case #1: The Granite Point Ghost and the second case entitled Snooper Troops: Case #2 - The Case of the Disappearing Dolphin was released later that year.
+The games were based on Tom Snyder's Snooper Troops detective stories.

 Plot

 In the first case, players have to solve the mystery of "The Granite Point Ghost", which has been scaring the Kim family out of their house.

 Gameplay

 In this "mystery simulation", players use the SnoopNet computer to search for clues along the streets, and search in people's houses while they're not at home.
 If you are caught snooping too many times, the game is over.
 After gaining enough information, they can convict the criminal.

 InfoWorld described the game as an electronic version of the board game Clue.